riavora02/Places/README.md

 - Woosang Kang (Backend Developer)
 - Sara Choi (Product Designer)

-# Demo Video
+### Demo Video
-Places won first place the Cornell AppDev Hack Challenge in Fall 2020.
+Places won first place the Cornell AppDev Hack Challenge in Fall 2020 Best Overall Category

 Check out the demo video here: https://www.youtube.com/watch?v=1KSNCEEp8K4

-# Features:
+### Features
 - Sign up/ Sign in page that notifies users if an incorrect username/password is entered
 - MapKit implementation to show all the places in map view
 - UICollectionView implementation to show all places in tile view